academe/openerpapi/README.md

 * Take a look at the data formats returned - how much of the deep nesting is needed?
 * Add some handy wrappers for common objects and operations.
 These are likely to need extending for the specific requirements of different projects.
+* Fix the documentation in src.
+Move the documentation out of src first.

 Until composer.json is in, you can clone this repository to any location and use this at your project level: